Terms and conditionsPlease read our Terms and conditions carefully

 NB: When providing consent for the provision and analysis of a test sample, it is a serious offence punishable by imprisonment to impersonate, or assist in the impersonation of, another person or to proffer the wrong child for that purpose.

-4.3 Please note that although the drugs requested by the instructing party are being tested as a priority, we may also conduct tests on your collected samples for other drugs.
-Where we have undertaken such tests and the instructing party requests the results of these tests at a later date, as part of your consent that is given, you agree to us making these further test results available.
+4.3 Although the drugs requested by the instructing party are being tested as a priority, we may also conduct tests on collected samples for other drugs.
+Where we have undertaken such tests and the instructing party requests the results of these tests at a later date, as part of the consent that is given, the Client agrees to us making these further test results available.
 Any issues should be discussed with the instructing party in the case.

 4.4 Where payment to the Service Provider is made by cheque, any test result or other deliverable generated by the Service Provider in providing the Services shall be made available to the Client the next working day following the Service Provider’s bank confirming that the cheque has cleared in full.